Wiley-Ringland House

-The Wiley-Ringland House is a historic home located at Somerset, Montgomery County, Maryland, United States.
-It is named for its original owner / builder Harvey Washington Wiley and longtime owner / resident, Arthur Cuming Ringland.
+The Wiley-Ringland House is a historic home in the town of Somerset, Montgomery County, Maryland, United States.
+It is named for its original owner/builder Harvey Washington Wiley and longtime owner/resident, Arthur Cuming Ringland.
 The house is a 2 1/2-story Queen Anne-style frame building built about 1893.
-A fire in 1978 virtually destroyed the house, but it was restored between 2001 and 2002 by new owners.
+A fire in 1978 significantly damaged the house, causing it to sit empty for many years, but it was restored between 2001 and 2002 by new owners.

 The Wiley-Ringland House was listed on the National Register of Historic Places in 2000.